tdhock/tdhock.github.io/_posts/2024-08-30-viz-pred-err.md

 The plot above is not very useful for comparing the different Loss functions, because it only shows the mean, without showing any measure of the variance.
+So we can not say if any Loss is significantly more or less accurate than any other (we would need error bars or confidence intervals to do that).
 We fix that in the code/plot below, by computing `lo` and `hi` limits to display based on the SD.

 ``` r